Mvalentino92/Math_4_Glory/README.md

 **PrimeConfirm.h:** Returns if the given number is a prime number or not.
 Instant return even for large integers.

 **areaOfCircle.java:** Calculates the area of the circle, without the use of PI.
 Instead, uses an estimation based on a number of  triangles approaching infinitely small areas.
 Accurate to a percent error of 0.04

+**babylonian.java:** Uses the babylonian method to approximate a square root.
+Asks the user for their initial guess.